 WebRTC (Web Real-Time Communication) is a powerful technology that has revolutionized the way we communicate over the web.
-Launched by Google in 2011, WebRTC is an open-source project that provides web applications and sites with real-time communication capabilities via simple JavaScript APIs.
-This article explores the significance of WebRTC, its core components, use cases, and the impact it has had on the digital communication landscape.
+Created by Google in 2011 WebRTC is an open-source project that enables web applications and sites developed with HTML 5 and JS to incorporate real-time communication means.
+This article aims at discussing the meaning of WebRTC as well as its main elements, applying areas, and developments that have occurred in Internet communication after its appearance.

 What is WebRTC?